-Investment opportunities presented on the CrowdfundUP platform may be in the form of Debt or Equity.
-Some investment opportunities may be a combination of both.
+Real estate structure, investment opportunities presented on the CrowdfundUP platform may be in the form of Debt or Equity.
+Some investing in commercial real estate projects may be a combination of both.
 In this blog we explore why this is the case, and what difference it makes.

 Real Estate transactions (whether for investment or construction) are usually financed with a mixture of equity (the ownership interest) and debt (borrowings).
 The composition of the equity and debt is known as the "capital structure" or the "capital stack".